Are new distribution methods making traditional navigation redundant?

 Blogging platforms and tag clouds

 Blogging platforms introduced the concept of tag clouds that enable content authors to join related articles together, although I always wonder just how often website visitors realise just how well tag clouds work.
-For those of you how do not know what a tag cloud is the following definition might help:
+For those of you who do not know what a tag cloud is the following definition might help:

 A tag cloud is a visualisation of text based content " often using keyword meta tags " that organises adjectives (tags) into a format that highlights the most popular terms visited by users or the most frequently used.